MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessService.md

 ## SYNOPSIS
 Update the properties of a bookingService object in the specified bookingBusiness.
 The following are some examples you can customize for a service:\n- Price\n- Typical length of an appointment\n- Reminders\n- Any, time buffer to set up before or finish up after the service\n- Scheduling policy parameters such as minimum notice to book or cancel, and whether customers can select specific staff members for an appointment.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgBookingBusinessService](/powershell/module/Microsoft.Graph.Bookings/Update-MgBookingBusinessService?view=graph-powershell-1.0)

 ## SYNTAX